dynamiccreator/aliwa-server/README.md

 ## Documentation (linux)

 ### Requirements
-* Server with at least 4GB RAM, 50GB+ disk recommended (more disk is better when blockchain size increases)
+* Server with at least 4GB RAM, 50GB+ disk recommended (more disk space is better when blockchain size increases)

 * Alias wallet (gui or rpc) fully synced (wallet from https://alias.cash or https://github.com/aliascash/alias-wallet)